 Under the DOE regulations, an institution must notify the DOE at least 90 days before the first day of class when it intends to add a program that prepares students for gainful employment in a recognized occupation.
 The institution may proceed to offer the program, unless the DOE advises the institution that the DOE must approve the program for Title IV purposes.
 In addition, if the institution does not provide timely notice to the DOE regarding the additional program, the institution must obtain approval of the program for Title IV purposes.
 If the DOE denies approval, the institution may not award Title IV funds in connection with the program.
 Were the DOE to deny approval to one or more of our new programs, our business could be materially and adversely affected.
-Furthermore, compliance with these new procedures could cause delay in our business at a competitive disadvantage.
-Compliance could also adversely affect our ability to timely offer programs of interest to our students and potential students and adversely affect our ability to increase our revenues.
+Furthermore, compliance with these new procedures could cause delay in our ability to offer new programs of interest to our students and potential students and adversely affect our ability to increase our revenues.
 As a result, our business could be materially and adversely affected.